By Deeyoung MaLinkedInWebsiteMay 19, 202611 min readLabour StandardsReviewed July 29, 2026

 The overtime calculator is useful before you publish the schedule.
 After call-outs or swaps, use the employee hours calculator to recheck totals before the week gets locked.

 For restaurants, the operational fix is not to over-schedule and cut aggressively.
 Use realistic minimum coverage, then add flex coverage when demand is uncertain.
-Keep a record of who was scheduled, who reported, and why the shift changed.
+Keep a record of who was scheduled, who reported, who ended the shift, and why the shift changed.

 If call-outs are driving the chaos, pair this guide with how to handle restaurant call-outs and the scheduling mistakes that cost money checklist.